ErikLundJensen/master-labs/lab-ocp-04/README.md

 Open 3 tabs of OpenShift Console.
 - Navigate to "Monitoring and Events" in the 1st tab
 - Navigate to "Overview" in the second tab
-- Navigate to tools pod's terminal in the third pod
+- Navigate to tools pod's terminal in the third tab

 The health is monitoring the /tmp/healthy file.
 If this file is removed then the container is considered un-healthy.
 Remove the file inside the tools pod.